 Holiday parties are a great way to get friends and family together to relax, have a few laughs, and enjoy the season.

-But when you’re frantically trying to finish cleaning, plan the menu, and pull everything together the day before the party?
+But when you’re frantically trying to get organized for the holidays and finish cleaning, plan the menu, and pull everything together the day before the party?
 It’s overwhelming!

 Whether it’s your turn to host Thanksgiving or you just want to have a holiday party for your friends, the trick to having a great holiday gathering is planning ahead.